autonomous-karting-series/Rulebook/src/Appendix/appendix.md

  * Autonomous Driving - when the kart is being controlled only by the pre-programmed logic contained on the kart.
  * RC Driving - when the kart is being controlled by a remote controller exterior to the kart.
  * Pre-Mapping - utilizing data collected prior to a race start with the intent to use it to compete in the race.
+ * Secondary Vehicles - any vehicle that is not the competing go-kart and is controlled remotely.